ryendu/Infinite-Image-Classifiers/README.md

 - Swift / SwiftUI for the app
 - Firebase

-## Want to Run Infinite Image Classifiers on your machine?
-Theres are a few things you have to modify first.
-Heres a simple checklist:
-1. clone the repo
-2. place your GoogleService-Info.plist from your own Firebase Project at Infinite-Image-Classifiers/Infinite Image Classifier/Infinite Image Classifier/
-3. place your GCP serviceAccountKey.json in the directory Infinite-Image-Classifiers/Backend/app/
-4. place your Firebase-admin AdminServiceAccountKey.json in the directory Infinite-Image-Classifiers/Backend/app/
-5. then, you can run it locally, dockerise it, build the app in xcode, etc.

 ## A little about me
 My name is Ryan and I am a 14 year old teenager from Atlanta, Georgia in the 8th grade.
 I started learning programing two years ago, but I've only been really focused and into it starting from the Begining of Quarentine (March 2020).
 My skills include: Python, Swift, SwiftUI, Tensorflow with keras, Sklearn, and a little bit of javascript.
 You could reach out to me at ryandu9221@gmail.com